Online

 This year, IVGC took place on April 10-11, 2025.

-The conference is intended primarily for students of VFX and HD study programs at schools operating in Europe, but also for external amateur or professional interested parties in both the domestic and international contexts.
+The conference is intended primarily for students of VFX and GD study programs at schools operating in Europe, but also for external amateur or professional interested parties in both the domestic and international contexts.

 The language of communication is English.